 - The supervisor.
 Having registrars in practice requires experienced supervisors to stop and think about what they do.
 Having an enquiring colleague by your side makes you stop and think and that directly relates to improved patient care.

 “For me it is.
 I’m still passionate about general practice and GP training.
-The NT provides a different environment to both learn within and contribute to, at the same time.
-I still love seeing the world through the eyes of registrars.
-When you work alongside a good registrar it’s like gold”.
+The NT provides a different environment to both learn within and contribute to at the same time," Dr van Doorn said.

 "I still love seeing the world through the eyes of registrars.
 When you work alongside a good registrar it’s like gold."